Powered by SchoolDash

 Gosfield Road, Dagenham RM8 1JU

-Particular strengths include Representation, Disadvantaged pupils, Sixth form and Destinations.
+Particular strengths include Representation, Sixth form, Disadvantaged pupils and Attainment.
 Relative weaknesses include Admissions, Finances and Environment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.